New Zealand Glowworm (Arachnocampa luminosa)

 Glowworms are very territorial and can sometimes be seen fighting for space.
 They may eat one another; sometimes a glowworm is pushed off the ceiling and lands in the stream below.

 Why is life so good in caves?
 There are a number of reasons for large colonies occurring in some caves.
 Glowworms thrive in stream caves because flowing water transports emerging aquatic insects into the cave.
-Once emerged, they fly about the cave and are attracted to the glowworm’s light.
+Once they emerge, they fly about the cave and are attracted to the glowworm’s light.
 In New Zealand aquatic insects emerge most months of the year providing a steady food source for glowworms.
 A healthy unpolluted stream generates lots of food.

 Caves are damp and humid all year round, it’s important for glowworm larvae that they do not dry out.